kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 #### One pod in backoffQ could starve the others

-TODO
+If a pod popped from the backoffQ fails its scheduling attempt and come back to the queue, it might be selected again, ahead of other pods.

+To prevent this, while popping pod from backoffQ, its attempt counter will be incremented as if it had been taken from the activeQ.
+This will give other pods a chance to be scheduled.

 ## Design Details

 ### Popping from backoffQ in activeQ's pop()

-To achieve the goal, activeQ's pop() method needs to be changed:
+To achieve the goal, activeQ's `pop()` method needs to be changed:
 1. If activeQ is empty, then instead of waiting on condition, popping from backoffQ is tried.
-2. If backoffQ is empty, then pop() is waiting on condition as previously.
+2. If backoffQ is empty, then `pop()` is waiting on condition as previously.
 3. If backoffQ is not empty, then the pod is processed like the pod would be taken from activeQ, including increasing attempts number.
+   It is poping from a heap data structure, so it should be fast enough not to cause any performance troubles.

 ### Notifying activeQ condition when new pod appears in backoffQ

-Pods might appear in backoffQ while pop() is hanging on point 2.
+Pods might appear in backoffQ while `pop()` is hanging on point 2.
-That's why it will be required to call broadcast() on condition after adding a pod to backoffQ.
+That's why it will be required to call `broadcast()` on condition after adding a pod to backoffQ.
+It shouldn't cause any performance issues.

 We could eventually want to move backoffQ under activeQ's lock, but it's out of scope of this KEP.

 ### Calling PreEnqueue for backoffQ

-PreEnqueue plugins have to be called for every pod before they are taken to scheduling cycle.
+`PreEnqueue` plugins have to be called for every pod before they are taken to scheduling cycle.
 Initially, those plugins were called before moving pod to activeQ.
-With this proposal, PreEnqueue will need to be called before moving pod to backoffQ and those calls need to be skipped for the pods that are moved later from backoffQ to activeQ.
+With this proposal, `PreEnqueue` will need to be called before moving pod to backoffQ and those calls need to be skipped for the pods that are moved later from backoffQ to activeQ.
 At moveToActiveQ level, these two paths could be distinguished by checking if event is equal to `BackoffComplete`.